 These properties suggest that jojoba oil could help you avoid breakouts as well as promote healing for mild acne.

-Oxidative stress can be linked to the appearance of fine lines and wrinkles.
-There’s no research that links jojoba to treating wrinkles and fine lines directly, but other plant products with antioxidant properties have been shown to improve the elasticity of skin.
+Oxidative stress to the appearance of fine lines and wrinkles.
+There’s no research that links jojoba to treating wrinkles and fine lines directly, but other plant products with antioxidant properties to improve the elasticity of skin.

 This means that the antioxidant power of jojoba oil may help slow the signs of aging when used on your skin.